A guide to kidney failure in cats

 If your cat is showing signs of kidney disease your vet may recommend a blood test and urine analysis in order to test their kidney function and make a diagnosis.
-Among other things, these tests can pick up on any increase in toxic substances in the bloodstream (which healthy kidneys would normally deal with), and the concentration of urine and amount of protein it contains.
+Among other things, these tests can pick up on an increase in toxic substances in the bloodstream (which healthy kidneys would normally deal with).

-Your vet will be able to recommend the most appropriate tests once they’ve examined your cat.
+Other tests your vet could recommend include ultrasound, x-rays, and a biopsy but they will be able to advise on the most appropriate course of action once they’ve examined your cat.

 What can I do if my cat has kidney failure?